'You have to make the most of it:' Local ski resorts poised to open early

 Murphy, of Chestnut Mountain, echoed that sentiment.

-“Some people are angry it is cold,” she said.
+“Some people are angry it is cold,” he said.
 “But we are sure happy about it.”